 On the other hand, identifying mutations that have intermediate or low penetrance is of limited clinical utility.
 Clinical management guidelines for patients found to have one of these mutations are not well-defined.
 In addition, there is a potential for harm, in that the diagnosis of an intermediate- or low-risk mutation may lead to undue psychological stress and unnecessary prophylactic surgical intervention.

-A limited body of literature exists on the potential clinical utility of available next generation sequencing cancer panels.
-In 2014, in an industry-sponsored study, Cragun et al. reported the prevalence of clinically significant mutations and variants of uncertain significance among patients who underwent ColoNext panel testing.
-(13) For the period included in the study (March 2012-March 2013), the ColoNext test included the MLH1, MSH2, MSH6, PMS2, EPCAM, BMPR1, SMAD4, STK11, APC, MUTYH, CHEK2, TP53, PTEN, and CDH1 genes; alterations were classified as follows: 1) pathogenic mutation; 2) variant, likely pathogenic; 3) variant, unknown significance; 4) variant, likely benign; 5) benign.
+A limited body of literature exists on the potential clinical utility of available NGS cancer panels.
+In 2014, in an industry-sponsored study, Cragun et al. reported the prevalence of clinically significant mutations and variants of uncertain significance (VUSs) among patients who underwent ColoNext panel testing.
+(16) For the period included in the study (March 2012-March 2013), the ColoNext test included the MLH1, MSH2, MSH6, PMS2, EPCAM, BMPR1, SMAD4, STK11, APC, MUTYH, CHEK2, TP53, PTEN, and CDH1 genes; alterations were classified as follows: 1) pathogenic mutation; 2) variant, likely pathogenic; 3) variant, unknown significance; 4) variant, likely benign; and 5) benign.
 Data was analyzed for 586 patients whose ColoNext testing results and associated clinical data were maintained in a database by Ambry Genetics.
 Sixty-one patients (10.4%) had genetic alterations consistent with pathogenic mutations or likely pathogenic variants; after 8 patients with only CHEK2 or one MUTYH mutation were removed, 42 patients (7.2%) were considered to have actionable mutations.
 One hundred eighteen patients (20.1%) had at least 1 variant of uncertain significance, including 14 patients who had at least 1 variant of uncertain significance in addition to a pathologic mutation.
-Of the 42 patients with a pathologic mutation, most (30 patients, 71%) clearly met NCCN guidelines for syndrome-based testing, screening, or diagnosis, based on the available clinical and family history.
+Of the 42 patients with a pathologic mutation, most (30 patients [71%]) clearly met National Comprehensive Cancer Network guidelines for syndrome-based testing, screening, or diagnosis, based on the available clinical and family history.
 The authors note that, “The reality remains that syndrome based testing would have been sufficient to identify the majority of patients with deleterious mutations.
-Consequently, the optimal and most cost-effective use of panel-based testing as a first-tier test vs a second tier test (i.e. after syndrome-based testing is negative), remains to be determined.”
+Consequently, the optimal and most cost-effective use of panel-based testing as a first-tier test vs. a second tier test (i.e. after syndrome-based testing is negative), remains to be determined.”

-Mauer et al. reported a single academic center’s genetics program’s experience with next generation sequencing panels for cancer susceptibility.(14) The authors conducted a retrospective review of the outcomes and clinical indications for the ordering of Ambry’s next generation sequencing panels (BreastNext, OvaNext, ColoNext, CancerNext) for patients seen for cancer genetics counseling from April 2012 to January 2013.
+Mauer et al. reported a single academic center’s genetics program’s experience with NGS panels for cancer susceptibility.(17) The authors conducted a retrospective review of the outcomes and clinical indications for the ordering of Ambry’s NGS panels (BreastNext, OvaNext, ColoNext, CancerNext) for patients seen for cancer genetics counseling from April 2012 to January 2013.
 Of 1521 new patients seen for cancer genetics counseling, 1233 (81.1%) had genetic testing.
-Sixty of these patients (4.9% of total) had a next generation sequencing panel ordered, 54 of which were ordered as a second-tier test after single-gene testing was performed.
+Sixty of these patients (4.9% of total) had a NGS panel ordered, 54 of which were ordered as a second-tier test after single-gene testing was performed.
 Ten tests were cancelled due to out-of-pocket costs or previously identified mutations.
 Of the 50 tests obtained, 5 were found to have a deleterious result (10%; compared with 131 [10.6%] of the 1233 single-gene tests ordered at the same center during the study time frame).
 The authors report that of the 50 completed tests, 30 (60%) did not affect management decisions, 15 (30%) introduced uncertainty regarding the patients’ cancer risks, and 5 (10%) directly influenced management decisions.

 Management guidelines for syndromes with high penetrance in appropriate patient populations have clinical utility in that they inform clinical decision making and result in the prevention of adverse health outcomes.
-Clinical management recommendations for the inherited conditions associated with low to intermediate penetrance are not standardized, and the clinical utility of genetic testing for these mutations is uncertain and could potentially lead to harm.
-In addition, high rates of variants of uncertain significance have been reported with the use of these panels.
+Clinical management recommendations for the inherited conditions associated with low -to -intermediate penetrance are not standardized, and the clinical utility of genetic testing for these mutations is uncertain and could potentially lead to harm.
+In addition, high rates of variants of uncertain significance (VUSs) have been reported with the use of these panels.

-Therefore, the use of genetic cancer susceptibility panels using next generation sequencing for breast, ovarian, colon and multiple cancer types is considered investigational.
+Therefore, the use of genetic cancer susceptibility panels using NGS for breast, ovarian, colon and multiple cancer types is considered investigational.

 Practice Guidelines and Position Statements

-The most recent NCCN guidelines on genetic/familial high risk assessment for colorectal cancer (v1.2014) does not address next generation sequencing gene panels.
-(19)
+The most recent NCCN guidelines on genetic/familial high risk assessment for colorectal cancer (v2.2014) does not address NGS gene panels.
+(21)